Quincy Jones: Music Legend & Cultural Icon, Passes Away At 91

 The world lost an unmatched music pioneer with the passing of Quincy Jones, who died at 91 on Sunday night, surrounded by family at his home in Los Angeles’ Bel Air.

-Known as a multi-talented visionary, Jones transformed the music industry, working with icons like Michael Jackson, Frank Sinatra, Ray Charles, and countless others.
+The multi-talented visionary, who transformed the music industry, working with icons like Michael Jackson, Frank Sinatra, Ray Charles, and countless others, died of pancreatic cancer.

 His legacy is woven into the very fabric of American music, from producing Jackson’s groundbreaking “Thriller” album to scoring for film and television.